Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Log-Gaussian Cox processes

 Consider a bounded region $\Omega \subset \mathbb{R}^2$.
-A simple and frequently used point process model is the inhomogeneous Poisson process, in which the number of points within a region $D \subset \Omega$ is Poisson distributed with mean $\Lambda(D) = \int_D \lambda(s)\,ds$, where $\lambda(s)$ is the \emph{intensity surface} of the point process.
-Given the intensity surface and a point pattern $Y$, the likelihood of an inhomogeneous Poisson process is given by
+A simple point process model is the inhomogeneous Poisson process, in which the number of points within a region $D \subset \Omega$ is Poisson distributed with mean $\Lambda(D) = \int_D \lambda(s)\,ds$, where $\lambda(s)$ is the intensity surface of the point process.
+Given the intensity surface and a point pattern $Y,$ the likelihood of an inhomogeneous Poisson process is

-This likelihood is analytically intractable as it requires the integral of the intensity function, which typically cannot be calculated explicitly.
-This integral can, however, be computed numerically using fairly traditional methods.
+This likelihood is analytically intractable, as it requires the integral of the intensity function, which typically cannot be calculated explicitly.
+This integral can, however, be computed numerically using standard methods.

-Treating the intensity surface as a realisation of a \emph{random field} $\lambda(s)$ yields a particularly flexible class of point processes known as \emph{Cox processes} or doubly stochastic Poisson processes \citep{book87}.
+Treating the intensity surface as a realisation of a {random field} $\lambda(s)$ yields a particularly flexible class of point processes known as {Cox} or doubly stochastic Poisson processes \citep{book87}.
 These are typically used to model aggregation in point patterns resulting from observed or unobserved environmental variation.
-In this paper we are particularly interested in the case of \emph{log-Gaussian Cox processes}, where the intensity surface is modelled as and ${Z}(s)$ is a Gaussian random field.
+In this paper we consider {log-Gaussian Cox processes}, where the intensity surface is modelled as $\log\lambda(s) = {Z}(s)$, and ${Z}(s)$ is a Gaussian random field.
 Conditional on a realisation of ${Z}(s)$, a log-Gaussian Cox process is an inhomogeneous Poisson process.
-It follows that the likelihood for a LGCP is of the form \eqref{likelihood}, where the integral is further complicated by the stochastic nature of $\lambda(s)$ and methods for approximating this likelihood will be the focus of the next two sections.
-We note that the log-Gaussian Cox process fits naturally within the Bayesian hierarchical modelling framework.
-Furthermore, it is a latent Gaussian model, which allows us to embed it within the INLA framework.
-This embedding paves the way for extending the LGCP to include covariates, marks and non-standard observation processes while still allowing for computationally efficient inference \citep{illianalb:11}.
-Therefore, approximating the likelihood in \eqref{likelihood} is an essential `baseline level' calculation for many practical problems.
-We will investigate this further in Section \ref{sec:examples}.
+The likelihood for such a process is of the form \eqref{likelihood}, where the integral is further complicated by the stochastic nature of $\lambda(s)$, and methods for approximating \eqref{likelihood} are the focus of the next two sections.
+Log-Gaussian Cox processes fit naturally within the Bayesian hierarchical modelling framework and are latent Gaussian models.
+They may be fitted using the integrated nested Laplace approximation approach of \citet{art451}, allowing us to construct models that include covariates, marks and non-standard observation processes while still allowing computationally efficient inference \citep{illianalb:11}.
+Therefore, approximating the likelihood in \eqref{likelihood} constitutes a basic calculation for practical problems such as those discussed in Section \ref{sec:examples}.